konfig-dev/acme-sdks/go/docs/PetApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiAddPetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiAddRequest struct via the builder pattern

 Name | Type | Description  | Notes